gustavoper/docs-composer-pt-br/03-cli.md

 There are several applications for this:

-1. You can deploy application packages.
+1. You can deploy application pacotes.
 2. You can check out any package and start developing on patches for example.
 3. Projects with multiple developers can use this feature to bootstrap the initial application for development.